 Cypress Mountain has the most extensive local cross-country ski trails near Vancouver.
 Further down the Sea to Sky, the Callaghan Valley has great trails, as does Manning Park, three hours east of the city.

 Explore First Nations history at the iconic Museum of Anthropology at UBC in Point Grey.
 Families with kids are welcome to discover thousands of years of First Nations artifacts and history, including Haida carver and sculptor Bill Reid’s Raven and the First Men.
 Catch a free, guided tour to delve into the history of the artifacts and place.

 Both Cypress & Seymour Mountains have Snow Tube Parks.
-The family can spend a couple hours or a day sliding down the specially designed snow tube hill in custom snow tubes, while getting a ride back up on the tube tow line.
+The family can spend a couple of hours or a day sliding down the specially designed snow tube hill in custom snow tubes while getting a ride back up on the tube tow line.
 A two-hour rental rate will cost approximately $25 (per person).

 Get Your Art On

 The Vancouver Art Gallery offers free admission for kids ages 12 and under on Family Day.
 Enjoy art workshops and live music, and one of the best hidden lunch spots in town.